-Component 3: To strengthen capacities for local, national national, and regional decision making.
+Component 3: To strengthen capacities for local, national, and regional decision making.

-Baseline: Knowledge creation and dissemination with gender perspective is crucial to avoid duplicating efforts, mistakes, replicate and/or escalate, exchange and/or evaluate projects or program results at local, nationalnational, and regional levels.
+Baseline: Knowledge creation and dissemination with gender perspective is crucial to avoid duplicating efforts, mistakes, replicate and/or escalate, exchange and/or evaluate projects or program results at local, national, and regional levels.
 Thus, the project will create knowledge with gender perspective on climate change adaptation in food systems, private and finance sectors, agricultural value chain and local markets, amongst others, based on communities, and institutional and non-institutional actors during the project, which will also be disseminated.
-Disseminating this knowledge along the value chain, in the public and private sector, at local, nationalnational, and regional level, allows strengthening resilience and and an insurance which covers his activity.

-supporting decision-making with gender equality of the actors at all levels.
+Disseminating this knowledge along the value chain, in the public and private sector, at local, national, and regional level, allows strengthening resilience and supporting decision-making with gender equality of the actors at all levels.
 Disseminating nature-based adaptation knowledge in the finance sector will allow its actors to impulse their involvement in climate finance.